×

 Crashed your car in the Sunshine State and wondering how much does car insurance go up after an accident in Florida?
 The painful truth: most Florida drivers face premium hikes between 30-45% after a single at-fault accident.
 That’s roughly $800-$1,200 extra annually!
 And with Florida’s insurance market already among the nation’s most expensive, these increases hurt.

-At The Frank Santini Law Firm, we’ve guided thousands of Floridians through the post-accident insurance maze.
+At Santini Personal Injury & Car Accident Law, we’ve guided thousands of Floridians through the post-accident insurance maze.
 I’ve personally seen clients stunned by premium increases that seemed wildly disproportionate to their minor accidents.
 Whether it’s a serious car accident or a more minor claim, our team understands the nuances of Florida’s evolving insurance landscape – from the factors affecting insurance rates after an accident in Florida to how long these rate hikes typically haunt your driving record.

 We’ve dealt with every scenario imaginable, from simple rear-enders to complex multi-vehicle pileups, and know exactly how insurance companies calculate those frustrating premium increases.